Updated August 2015

 Tournament Reports and Results

-The Tournament Director will ensure the Technical Director of Tournaments receives a full copy of the results from first place to last on the evening the tournament is completed.
+The Tournament Director will ensure the Co-ordinator of Tournaments receives a full copy of the results from first place to last on the evening the tournament is completed.

-The Technical Director of Tournaments will be responsible for distributing these results to the Technical Director of Representation, the website manager and the coaches within 24 hours of the tournament being completed.
+The Co-ordinator of Tournaments will be responsible for distributing these results to the Co-ordinator of Communication (for website and Facebook), Co-ordinator of Representation and the National coaches within 24 hours of the tournament being completed.

-The Tournament Co-ordinator should organise for the results to be published in the local newspaper or other media within 24 hours of the tournament completion.
+The Tournament Co-ordinator should organise for the results to be published in the local newspaper or other media asap after the completion of the tournament.

-The Tournament Co-ordinator must supply a descriptive report (including results and photos) for publication (in the magazine, website and other social media) to the Technical Director of Tournaments within three days of the completion of the tournament, and the Technical Director of Tournaments will distribute this report to the relevant personnel.
+The Tournament Co-ordinator must supply a descriptive report (including results and photos) for publication (in the magazine, website and other social media) to the Co-ordinator of Tournaments within three days of the completion of the tournament, and the Co-ordinator of Tournaments will distribute this report to the relevant personnel.

-Both the Tournament Director and Tournament Co-ordinator will write a detailed report, focusing on administrative and organisational matters, to be forwarded to the Technical Director of Tournaments within one week of the event.
+Both the Tournament Director and Tournament Co-ordinator will write a detailed report, focusing on administrative and organisational matters, to be forwarded to the Co-ordinator of Tournaments within one week of the event.

-The Tournament Umpire must write a report to the Technical Director of Umpiring within one week of the event.
+The Tournament Umpire must write a report to the Co-ordinator of Umpiring within one week of the event.

-All Results sheets are to be kept and given/sent to the PNZ Technical Director of Tournaments.
+All Results sheets or Sport Software files are to be kept and given/sent to the PNZ Co-ordinator of Tournaments.

 1. If the terrain has a permanent solid boundary, such as the low wooden edges of former bowling greens, the dead ball line should be at least 30cm from them (to allow the boule to completely cross the dead ball line).